sumikara/retail-datawarehouse-e2e/README.md

 ---

-## 14. How to Run
+## 16. How to Run

 ### Prerequisites
-- Google Colab account
+- Google Colab
-- Google Drive with the four CSV files placed in `My Drive/retail_dw_data/`
+- Google Drive
+- CSV files mounted into the expected folder path
+  This is in my case.
+Otherwise, PostgreSQL, pgAdmin, DBeaver, Python used initially.

 ### File naming convention
 ```